guitabwebsite/guitabs.github.io/index.md

-# GuiTabs
+# GuiTabs: Transcription of Audio to Guitar Tabulature
-### an automatic guitar transcription service written by David Hofferber, Joseph Eligon, Joshua Fields
+### David Hofferber, Joseph Eligon, Joshua Fields

 ### Contact Us
 {dch, JosephEligon2019, joshua.fields}@u.northwestern.edu

-part of Machine Perception of Audio and Music with Professor Bryan Pardo at Northwestern University
+Created for credit in the course Machine Perception of Audio and Music, as taught by Professor Bryan Pardo at Northwestern University.

-files can be found in the GuiTabs repository, found at <https://github.com/dchoff/GuiTabs>
+Files can be found in the GuiTabs repository, which can be found here: <https://github.com/dchoff/GuiTabs>

 ## Synopsis of Work